facebookresearch/CiT/README.md

 ```
 Note it is recommended to have different copies of timm with local imports since MoCo-v3 and AugReg models may ask for different versions (and timm is NOT backward/forward compatible).
 SWAG is from torch hub so we don't need to do anything.

+**Training only**
-Then download checkpoints of pre-trained vision encoders:
+To download checkpoints of pre-trained vision encoders:
 ```bash
 cd pretrained_models && wget https://dl.fbaipublicfiles.com/moco-v3/vit-b-300ep/vit-b-300ep.pth.tar  # moco-v3
 cd ..
 ```
 Checkpoints for AugReg (timm) or SWAG (torch hub) should be automatically downloaded.

-Lastly, launch the follow commands to convert these 3rd party models into huggingface models.
+Lastly, launch the follow commands to convert these 3rd party models into huggingface models for training.

 ```bash
 python -m hfmodels.moco